Prosecutors deny defense claim that medical examiner’s opinion on George Floyd’s death was coerced

 In closing, Frank noted that Thao has plenty of time to investigate and prepare for his trial.
 "Instead, however, he has launched a frivolous motion practice campaign to unfairly prejudice this prosecution in the public domain, replete with gratuitous and unfounded personal attacks on the prosecution," Frank wrote.

-Thao and the other three officers also have been indicted by a federal grand jury for deprivation of Floyd's civil rights.
+Thao and the other three officers also have beenindicted by a federal grand jury on charges of deprivation of Floyd's civil rights.
 That trial has yet to be scheduled.